Tigray People's Liberation Front: 14th party congress and growing internal split

-2025: Return to regional power and internal leadership
+2025–2026: Return to regional power and internal leadership

 In March 2025, The Guardian reported that a faction of the TPLF, led by Debretsion, took over several offices in Mekelle.
 In what it called a coup, it reported that armed men belonging to the faction patrolled the streets of the city at night, checking people's identification.
 The Guardian also said that there are some reports suggesting that Eritrean intelligence helped Debretsion's faction assume power.
 Meanwhile, it reported that Getachew Reda, the interim leader of Tigray, had fled to Addis Ababa.

 The power shift marked the return of a hardline faction within the TPLF, supported by the Tigray Defense Forces (TDF), which accused the previous leadership of failing to secure core Tigrayan interests, particularly the return of disputed territories and resettlement of displaced persons.
 The TPLF nominated TDF commander Tadesse Werede as interim president, triggering a dispute with Prime Minister Abiy Ahmed, who claimed sole authority to appoint a replacement.
 The faction is led by four influential party veterans—Debretsion Gebremichael, Fetlework "Monjorino" Gebregziabher, Alem Gebrewahid, and former intelligence chief Getachew Assefa—who have reemerged as dominant figures in Tigrayan politics.
-Some critics have expressed concern that the group’s confrontational stance toward Addis Ababa could jeopardize the fragile peace established by the 2022 Pretoria Agreement.
+Some critics have expressed concern that the group's confrontational stance toward Addis Ababa could jeopardize the fragile peace established by the 2022 Pretoria Agreement.
 TPLF leaders have vowed to pursue a tougher negotiating position with the federal government, particularly on the issue of Western Tigray, though some analysts caution this may risk renewed conflict.

-After the 2025 Tigrayan coup, the TPLF accused the Ethiopian government of funding and aiding in multiple anti-TPLF groups active on the Tigray-Afar border, including the Tigray Peace Force, Hara Meret, and Getachew Reda's newly-founded Simret Party.
+After the 2025 Tigrayan coup, the TPLF accused the Ethiopian government of funding and aiding in multiple anti-TPLF groups active on the Tigray-Afar border, including the Tigray Peace Forces, Hara Meret, and Getachew Reda's newly founded Simret Party.
 These anti-TPLF groups have launched attacks on Tigray forces, killing several.